-- Application fee: $50 application fee upon submission of application
+Application fee: $50 application fee upon submission of application

-- Deposit: $750 non-refundable deposit upon signing acceptance agreement (the deposit is applied toward tuition)
+- Deposit: $750 non-refundable deposit upon signing enrollment agreement (the deposit is applied toward tuition)

 - First payment: amount TBA due on or before September 1, 2016

 - Second payment: amount TBA due on or before February 1, 2017

 Equipment and supplies: A list of equipment and supplies that will need to be purchased is given to students after they have been accepted into the program.
-The school has two computers available for shared student use in the studio; however, each student is required to have their own laptop computer and basic computer skills.
+Each student is required to have their own laptop computer and basic computer skills.

 Living expenses: Living expenses vary from student to student and are derived from student surveys completed at the end of each academic year.
 In addition to housing and food expenses, students need to budget for other personal living expenses including transportation, health insurance (coverage is required in Massachusetts), books, telephone, drafting equipment, digital camera, and other supplies.
 Expenses beyond tuition for the 10-month program average $22,000 (ranging from $15,000 to $30,000).